University of HoustonTracer transport in slowly-relaxing glassy matrices

 Keywords: Unjamming transition; EMT; Dynamic Vertex Model; Human lung cells

-"Gelling of microfluidic droplets for high-throughput capture, sorting and analysis of cells"
+HarvardGelling of microfluidic droplets for high-throughput capture, sorting and analysis of cells

 Gelling of microfluidic droplets can facilitate the capture of cells and their transfer from an oil to an aqueous continuous phase, with applications in cell isolation, incubation, selection and sorting.